XtremeOwnage/Web/docs/blog/posts/Home-Automation/2025/2025-02-24-KVM-Esphome.md

 When you press a button, it pulls that line low.

+This means... all four traces must be running into the IC, allowing setting individual inputs.

 ![alt text](./assets-kvm/no-usb.webP)

 ### Soldering Connections

 I planned on using ESPHome from the start. now, I just need to start adding connections.

-For wire, I used a piece of copper CAT6 I had laying around.
+For wire, I used a piece of **copper** CAT6 I had laying around.

 ![alt text](./assets-kvm/cat6.webP)